kubeflow/examples/github_issue_summarization/training_the_model_tfjob.md

 	* Your cluster must have a default storage class defined for this to work.

-Run the job to downlaod the data to the PVC.
+Run the job to download the data to the PVC.

 ```
 ks apply --env=${KF_ENV} -c data-downloader